ryankert/ryankert.github.io/source/_posts/hello-world.md

 ## Why?

 I was priviously using jekyll TeXt theme, but the code block shows too small to watch code.
-Also, I don't really understand the coding language jekyll's using, so I decide to switch to a more familier javascript framework, hexo.
+Also, I don't really understand the coding language jekyll is using, so I decide to switch to a more familier javascript framework, hexo.

 ## What is Hexo?